raiden-network/raiden/docs/rest_api.rst

    - ``increaseSupply(uint256,address)``

-   Depending on the token, it may also be necessary to have minter privilege.
+   Depending on the token, it may also be necessary to have minter privileges.

    **Example Request**: